Benefits of Investing in Stocks Versus Disadvantages

 - Stock ownership takes advantage of a growing economy.
 As the economy grows, so do corporate earnings.
 That's because economic growth creates income.
 The fatter paycheck boosts consumer demand, which drives more revenues into companies' cash registers.
 It helps if you understand the phases of the business cycle.

 - They are the best way to stay ahead of inflation.
 Historically, stocks have averaged an annual return of 10 percent.
 That's better than the average annual inflation rate of 3.2 percent.
 It does mean you must have a longer time horizon.
 That way, you can buy and hold even if the value temporarily drops.
-(Source: "What Are the Advantages of Investing in Stocks for Retirement?"
-CNN.)
-Compare stocks, inflation, and gold prices in Gold Price History.
+Compare stocks, inflation, and the gold price in history.

 - Easy to buy.
 The stock market makes it easy to buy shares of companies.
 You can purchase them through a broker, a financial planner, or online.
 Once you've set up an account, you can buy stocks in minutes.
-For more, see How to Invest in Stocks.
+But first, learn how to invest in stocks.

 - You make money in two ways.
 Most investors intend to buy low and then sell high.
 They invest in fast-growing companies that appreciate in value.
 That's attractive to both day traders and buy-and-hold investors.
 The first group hope to take advantage of short-term trends, while the latter expect to see the company's earnings and stock price grow over time.
 They both believe their stock-picking skills allow them to outperform the market.
 Other investors prefer a regular stream of cash.
 They purchase stocks of companies that pay dividends.
 Those companies grow at a moderate rate.